juanma-wp/enterprise-block-editor/Module 10 Security and Accessibility/01 Accessibility in Blocks.md

 1. Browse to the page containing your block
 2. Start the screen reader
-3. Click in the browser address bar and press Enter to reload the page
+3. Refresh or reload the page
 4. Set the mouse aside and rely only on keyboard navigation
 5. Press Esc to ensure you're not in Forms/Focus Mode (for NVDA)